DeMuu/valid/README.md

 Note that this project is **WIP** and not yet reliable for use in actual testing.
 Proposals and PRs are welcome! :D

+## Installation
+Note that **node version 7.10.1 or newer is required** to use valid.

+`node install -g valid`
+or
+`yarn global add valid`

+## Usage
+1. Setup your config JSON file if you haven't (see example config below)
+2. Run `valid config.json`
+  a.
+Optionally you can set --checkMobile and --mobileLandscape parameters which are false by default.
+It is suggested that you use different config files if you want to run tests for desktop and mobile viewports.

 ### Proposed Flow
 1. Pass in an array of links/routes to visit.
 2. The lib will then loop through these, visit each link and take a screenshot.